Skip to content

 Description

-Located at an altitude of about 1,200 metres, Monte Comino has a rich variety of flora and fauna.
-This can be put down to soil characteristics, geographical position and the significant farming carried out in the area in previous centuries.
-Areas of particular interest include the Pian Segna peat bog and meadows/dry pastures catalogued as being of national importance: the peat bog is home to plant species such as purple moor-grass, common sedge, marsh violet and deergrass, as well as peat mosses, hare’s tail cottongrass, round-leaved sundew and white beak-sedge.
-Pools of water are scattered across the peat bog.
-These are the favourite destinations of the common frog, barred grass snake and at least three different kinds of dragonfly, including the rare northern emerald.
-During the spring, the meadows and dry pastures are covered in countless flowers, such as the paridisia, Koch’s gentian and elder-flowered orchid.
-Given the sparse vegetation and plentiful flowers, these meadows are home to numerous insects, including butterflies, crickets and grasshoppers.
-With a little luck you might come across the Adonis blue, a small butterfly with blue wings.
-Various species of reptile complete the picture.
+Situated at about 1,200 meters altitude, Monte Comino has a rich variety of fauna and flora.
+This is due to the soil characteristics, geographic location, as well as the important agricultural activity carried out in past centuries.
+Areas of particular interest are the Pian Segna peat bog and the inventoried dry meadows/pastures of national importance: in the former there are plant species such as smooth couch grass, dark sedge, marsh violet, tufted hairgrass, as well as sphagnums, cotton-grass, sundew and bright spikerush.
+Scattered throughout the peat bog are water pools, favorite spots of the red frog, the grass snake, and at least three different dragonflies, including the rare arctic emerald.
+In spring, the dry meadows and pastures are covered with numerous flowers such as pasqueflower, daffodil, Koch's gentian or elder-flowered orchid.
+Due to the sparse vegetation and abundant blooming, these meadows host many insects, including butterflies, crickets, and grasshoppers.
+With some luck, one might encounter the bellagro, a small butterfly with blue wings.
+Several reptile species complete the picture.

-Discover more walks "Alla scoperta della biodiversità" in the printed guide (in Italian).
+Discover many other walks "Discovering Biodiversity" in the printed guide.
 Information: www.a-pro.ch

 Höhenprofil